FOR AN INTRODUCTION TO BERKELEY SQUARE, CLICK HERE

 While we're calling #9 the Chester Arthur Montgomery House, it would perhaps more accurately be called the Leona Smith Montgomery House.
 Apparently Leona had been clever enough—or her husband then loving enough—to place the title to the house in her name.
 This would come in handy about ten years later when any happy times in the Montgomery marriage would come to a close.
 After the 1908 mid-soirée jewel theft, life chez Montgomery was punctuated by other ritual entertainments—teas, luncheons, and the like, including a rather curious October 1908 gathering of ladies, per the Los AngelesTimes: "Mrs. Chester A. Montgomery of 7 Berkeley Square entertained a few friends informally yesterday with skat.
 Later tea was served."
 Montgomery dinner parties were no doubt attended by a younger, more flirtatious set than frequented some neighboring houses inhabited by more mature Squareites.
 One might imagine, if one were of wicked mind, that Chester—or Leona—might have a little too obviously played footsie at dinner one night, and not with each other, setting off a post-prandial war with bric-a-brac as ammunition after the last guest had departed.
 Or one might imagine that nothing could please a spoiled Leona, not glittering samples from the Montgomery Brothers vaults or even the Detroit Electric Victoria Chester gave her in 1909.

-The Montgomery Brothers street clock followed moves of the store in downtown Los Angeles several times over the years; its works were recently sold on Ebay.
+The Montgomery Brothers street clock followed moves of the store in downtown Los Angeles several times over the years; its works were sold on Ebay in 2010.

 The living room of #9 in 1926 is a far cry from Victorian clutter, but